GuangtengMeng/otree_setup_scripts/README.md

 # oTree Server Setup Scripts
-Repository that contains oTree setup scripts for a fresh Debian 9 installation.
+Repository that contains oTree setup scripts for a fresh ubuntu 20.04 installation.